RAFTING and HIKING the GRAND CANYON

 Day 3.
 Saturday, October 8.

 Vasey’s Paradise – mile 32.1, river right.
-This spring’s flow is seasonally variable.
-Springs bust from the rock high overhead.
+This spring’s flow is variable due to seasonal fluctuations.
+Springs burst from the rock high overhead.
 The rocks are covered with mosses, ferns and beautiful flowering plants.
 Vasey was the botanist who travelled with Powell in 1868.
 The endangered Kanab amber snail thrives in the oasis of vegetation here.

-Marble Canyon Dam Site: Between miles 30 and 40, this was proposed in the 1920s and investigated in the 1940s but was abandoned as a project.
-The dam site was incorporated into Marble Canyon National Monument in 1968 and was absorbed into Grand Canyon National Park in 1979.
+Marble Canyon Dam Site: Located between miles 30 and 40, this site was proposed in the 1920s and investigated in the 1940s, but was ultimately abandoned as a project.
+The dam site was incorporated into Marble Canyon National Monument in 1968 and subsequently merged with Grand Canyon National Park in 1979.

 Bert Loper boat: mile 41.6, river right on the delta of Royal Arch Canyon.
 He made his first run through the canyon at age 69 and died a decade later on his second trip while running 24 ½ Mile Rapid.
 His boat was found 16 miles downstream.
 The battered hulk remains.

-Geology: Unclassified dolomites ((400m years, dolomite, limestone, shale and siltstone from a shallow sea in brackish water, form cliff and slope) first appear at mile 35.4.
+Geology: Unclassified dolomites (400m years, dolomite, limestone, shale and siltstone from a shallow sea in brackish water, forming cliff and slope) first appear at mile 35.4.
 A joint system forms eroded caves in the Redwall Limestone at 36 miles.
 Muav Limestone (505m years, dolomite, limestone, shale and siltstone from the shallow sea with brackish water, forms a cliff) first appears as part of the Tonto Group at mile 37.3.
-The Temple Butte formation (370m years, dolomite, limestone, sandstone from interchanging estuary tidal flat, shallow sea in brackish water, forms cliff and ledge) fills old river channels in Marble Canyon and becomes a mostly continuous feature in the Grand Canyon.
-Bright Angel Shale (515m years, siltstone, shale, limestone and sandstone from shallow muddy sea, forms slope for Tonto Plateau) appears at mile 47.
+The Temple Butte formation (370 million years, dolomite, limestone, and sandstone from an interchanging estuary tidal flat and shallow sea in brackish water, forming cliffs and ledges) fills old river channels in Marble Canyon and becomes a mostly continuous feature in the Grand Canyon.
+Bright Angel Shale (515m years, siltstone, shale, limestone and sandstone from a shallow muddy sea, forms the slope for the Tonto Plateau) appears at mile 47.

 Hike: Saddle Canyon – Start up a dry, initially steep climb, then traverse high above the creek for great views back to the delta and river.
-Drop down to the creek ensconced in giant Redwall cliffs.
-Hackberry box elder and Woodhouse toads are in the canyon.
+Drop down to the creek, ensconced in giant Redwall cliffs.
+Hackberry, box elder, and Woodhouse toads are in the canyon.
 Enter the Muav Limestone narrows with a tiny creek.
 A 5th-class boulder move is required to ascend a moss-backed 30-foot waterfall.
 3 hours return.
-The guides were curious to see this canyon following a huge flood that produced significant changes in the canyon.
+The guides were curious to see this canyon following a colossal flood that produced significant changes in the canyon.

 Camp: Lower Saddle – mile 47.6, river right